MicrosoftDocs/power-automate-docs/articles/create-variable-store-values.md

 1. In the Power Automate designer, under the step where you want to increase an existing variable, select **New step**.

-   For example, this flow already has a trigger and an action that created a variable.
+   For example, this cloud flow already has a trigger and an action that created a variable.
 So, add a new action under these steps:

    ![Add action](./media/create-variables-store-values/add-increment-variable-action.png)